quixio/quix-streams/docs/kafka.md

 #### Data Governance

 Topics are key to good data governance.
-Use them to organise your data
+Use them to organize your data
 by:

   - Group data streams by type or source.